 I used Glutino gluten-free crackers here.
 Use your favorite gluten-free crackers!

 You can round this out as the perfect lunch if you make this blueberry lemonade to go with it too!

 If you like this recipe, be sure to try my easy egg salad recipe too!

 Looking for another chicken dinner that’s ready in about a half hour?
 Be sure to try my gluten-free chicken stir fry recipe.
 Check out all sorts of other gluten-free meal ideas too!

 I hope you enjoy this gluten-free chicken salad recipe too!
 If you make these and love them, please come back and give this recipe a 5 star rating in the recipe card!
 Feel free to comment with tips or to share any successful substitutions you made.

 Gluten-free Chicken Salad Recipe:

-*If you don't have 1 Tablespoon of fresh dill on hand, you can substitute 1 teaspoon of dried dill. *See blog post for notes about ingredients and substitutions.
+The textures and flavors from the different ingredients make this the best gluten-free chicken salad!
+Most of the time spent preparing this is chopping everything up!
+It's very easy to make.
+You can double everything to serve more people too. *If you don't have 1 Tablespoon of fresh dill on hand, you can substitute 1 teaspoon of dried dill. *See blog post for notes about ingredients and substitutions.
 You'll want to add salt and pepper to your taste.
 Start with the amount I listed, and then add more garlic salt, salt and/or pepper until it meets your liking!
 To toast the pecans for best flavor: As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.